norahshi/Self-Driving-Car-Udacity/CarND-Advanced-Lane-Lines/writeup.md

 #### 5. Calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-To calculate the radius of curvature of the lane, I took all the pixels of left and right lanes from the warped binary threshold image, defined conversions in x and y from pixels space to meters, fit new polynomials to x,y in world space, and calculate the new radii of curvature in meters.
+The radius of curvature may be given in meters assuming the curve of the road follows a circle.To calculate the radius of curvature of the lane, I took all the pixels of left and right lanes from the warped binary threshold image, defined conversions in x and y from pixels space to meters, fit new polynomials to x,y in world space, and calculate the new radii of curvature in meters.

-To get position of the vehicle with respect to center, I first calculated bottom point for each lane, took average and converted to actual center of the lane in meters.
-I then compare the actual center and theoretical center derived from image center, then took the difference to get position of the vehicle.
+For the position of the vehicle, I assumed the camera is mounted at the center of the car and the deviation of the midpoint of the lane from the center of the image is the offset.
+As with the polynomial fitting, I converted from pixels to meters.

 #### 6. Result plotted back down onto the road such that the lane area is identified clearly.
 Example image included.